p2panda/handbook/website/docs/specification/data-types/operations.md

 Every operation MUST have an _operation action_, which MUST be one of

-- `0` - denotes a CREATE action and results in a _create operation_
+- `0` - denotes a CREATE action and results in a CREATE operation
-- `1` - denotes an UPDATE action and results in a _update operation_
+- `1` - denotes an UPDATE action and results in a UPDATE operation
-- `2` - denotes a DELETE action and results in a _delete operation_
+- `2` - denotes a DELETE action and results in a DELETE operation

 :::